anthonytedja/notion/README.md

 ## Usage

-Embed widget links are given by `anthonytedja.github.io/notion/<filename>.html`
+Embed widget links are given by `anthonytedja.github.io/notion/<widget>/`

 - Copy the URL for the widget you want in your notion page.
 Check out the preview section and click on the widget you want to take you to the URL
 - Paste the URL into Notion and choose "create embed"
+- Click on the widget to switch between light and dark modes and the widget will remember your settings
 - Resize the widget to how you want and you're all set up!

 ## Preview